osbuild/otk/README.md

 ## Documentation

-You can find `otk`'s documentation on [our documentation website](https://osbuild.org/docs/developer-guide/projects/otk).
+You can find `otk`'s documentation in the [/doc](./doc) subdirectory.
 This README contains a small summary of directly useful information.

 ## Usage